colbad2/LaunchList/README.md

 - search bar
 - text area placeholders fro search fields
 - use SwiftUI scrollTo proxy when it works in List
+- Programmatically go to databse details pages from links in the next launch home page (not possible yet with SwiftUI)

 ## Test/Profile/Analyse